 - Family therapy groups for your loved ones

-- Crisis planning and relapse prevention sessions.
+- Crisis planning and relapse prevention strategies.

 Reframing Relapse: You Haven’t Lost Everything

+The tools you gained in treatment, the insights you uncovered, the resilience you built, all of that still belongs to you.
+What changes is your current state, not your entire recovery story.
+At Abbington House, we treat relapse as a return to care, not a failure to recover.
 In fact, many people find that a relapse brings greater awareness and clarity about what they need moving forward.
 It’s a point of learning, not a line drawn under your efforts.

 What If You’re Afraid of Relapsing?

 You don’t have to relapse to need support.
+If you’re:

 - Feeling emotionally overwhelmed